Five tips for taking Ozempic for weight loss

 3. Accompany it with a healthier lifestyle

-Ozempic or not—weight loss isn’t just about eating less, it’s about eating better.
+Ozempic, Wegovy, or neither—weight loss isn’t just about eating less, it’s about eating better.
 Implementing a healthy, well-rounded diet remains the most effective way to lose weight and increase your overall well being.

 Given that Ozempic’s effects will mean you are eating less, it becomes increasingly important that what you are eating is healthy and nutritious.
 Some small changes might include: